jusef08/ctf_journey/jangow1.0.1/process.md

 ![wordpress](other/wordpress-found.png)

-After doing some digging in the wordpress folder, i found another folder called "backups" and in there is a file called "config.php"
+After doing some digging in the WordPress folder, i found another folder called "backups" and in there is a file called "config.php"

 ![login details](other/config.png)